Code of Conduct

 - Show courtesy and respect for other members and their personal and professional opinions.
 Maintain professionalism online, in person, and in electronic and other communications.
 Do not contact members to argue or criticize.
 Harassment, threats, insults, discriminatory language, and other unwelcome behaviors are unacceptable.

 - Maintain confidentiality.
-Information shared in PEN’s board meetings, internal documents, and electronic communications, including the PENlist and Networking News, is not to be provided to nonmembers.
-(Information promoted via PEN’s public-facing social media and announcements of events open to the public may be shared.)
+Information shared in PEN’s board meetings, internal documents, and electronic communications, including the PENchat member discussion list and Networking News email newsletter, is not to be provided to nonmembers.
+(Information promoted via PEN’s public-facing social media and announcements of events open to the public may be shared.
+Members may also republish original content they write for the newsletter on their website or other platform beginning three months after PEN publication.)

 - Use the PEN name and logo appropriately.
 For example, the PEN name and logo may be displayed on a member’s business website as evidence of membership so long as the individual is a member in good standing; members may use PEN’s name in directories hosted by other organizations as evidence of membership; and former members may use PEN’s name in résumés so long as they explicitly note that they are no longer members.
 However, the name and logo may not be used by any current or former member to promote their own work.